How a Forgotten Trading Street Became One of Bangkok’s Coolest Neighbourhoods

 The Made in Song Wat community initiative, launched by local resident Kiattiwat Srichanwanpen, played a crucial role in coordinating this renaissance.
 Starting with just 10 participating businesses, the group has grown to include over 60 establishments.

-Cafés, Restaurants, and What Opened Next
+Cafes, Restaurants, and What Opened Next

 What makes Song Wat’s transformation unique is how new businesses coexist with century-old establishments.
-We can still find Gu Long Bao, serving artisan steamed buns from a recipe passed down five generations, alongside Urai Braised Goose, which has been operating for 50 years.
+You can still find Gu Long Bao, serving artisan steamed buns from a recipe passed down five generations, alongside Urai Braised Goose, which has been operating for 50 years.

 Song Wat Lane